-If your Dell is showing signs of slow performance, or perhaps it’s stopped responding altogether, follow these 12 troubleshooting tips to help resolve system performance issues.
+If your Dell computer is showing signs of slow performance, or perhaps it’s stopped responding altogether, follow these 12 troubleshooting tips to help resolve system performance issues.
 We’ve put together some easy ways to solve slow computer problems and make Dell laptop running faster.

 1. Make Dell laptop run faster by clearing system memory

 If your computer is in constant use, you should restart it at least once a week.
 Restarting the PC is a good way to clear out its memory and ensure that any errant processes and services that are running get shut down.